 Cravings are a terrible curse for the addicted person.
 If not for the cravings perhaps she could rise out of the other effects and get sober.
 But addictive drugs create sharp, intense and driving cravings to use heroin, cocaine, methamphetamine, alcohol, ecstasy and a long list of other drugs.
 It is perhaps impossible for the person who has never been addicted to fully understand this compulsion.

 When a drug addiction program can lift these effects off the addict, then there can be hope for a sober future.
 This is what the Narconon drug and alcohol rehabilitation program has been doing for more than forty years.
-Starting in Los Angeles and then spreading around the world, now addicts can have hope of a lasting sober future in Russia, Mexico, Taiwan, South Africa and dozens of other countries in all corners of the globe.
+Starting in Los Angeles over four decades ago and then spreading around the world, now addicts can have hope of a lasting sober future in Russia, Mexico, Taiwan, Europe and dozens of other countries in all corners of the globe.

 The Narconon program is long-term and residential.
 The program itself offers each addict methods of addressing these three factors and overcoming their effects.
 When guilt, depression and cravings are alleviated and when the addicted person achieves a drug-free outlook on life and an interest in the present and the future once again, then lasting sobriety can be achieved.

-When you need help alleviating these three factors of addiction for yourself or someone you care about, find your closest Narconon drug addiction program by contacting the international offices of Narconon in Los Angeles.
-Call today: 800-775-8750.
+When you need help eliminating these three factors of addiction for yourself or someone you care about, find your closest Narconon drug addiction program by contacting our international office.
 Find out how you or someone you love can find the help they need to achieve a lifetime of sobriety.